-I just love it when healthy meets delicious, especially when it means discovering a new healthy breakfast option.
-Usually, a muffin for breakfast means simple carbs, a.k.a. blood sugar spike, which is not the ideal way to start the day.
+A breakfast muffin usually means simple carbs, a.k.a. blood sugar spike, which is not the ideal way to start the day.
 But we’re talking about carrots, walnuts, blueberries, healthy fats, and fiber-rich coconut flour with ample protein from eggs and almond flour too.
-This is good for you, get your day going in the right direction, kind of getting spoiled.

-Make muffins ahead and freeze ~ create your own convenience food.
+Make-ahead healthy breakfast muffins to create your own convenience food.

 This recipe is inspired by Halle Cottis’ Gluten Free and Grain Free Carrot Cake Cupcake Recipe